 How are Flashes and Floaters Treated?

 Floaters usually don’t require medical attention and should fade with time.
-In the rare case where the retina becomes torn or detached, a retinal laser or retinal surgery will be needed to prevent vision loss.
+In the rare case where the retina becomes torn or detached, a retinal laser procedure or retinal surgery will be needed to prevent vision loss.